OscarBataille/UmuSchemaExport/README.md

 ### Usage

 1. Get the ID of the calendar.
-Either from the URL:
+- Either from the URL:
 Eg: ```[http://www.hh.umu.se/usbeweb/fek/schema/schema.php?ID=2366]``` the ID is 2366.

- Or from the Course Code/Kurskod
+- Or from the Course Code/Kurskod to find the calendar ID for a specific course.
 ```console
 oscar@computer:~/UmuSchemaExport$ ./tools/findUSBESchemaID.sh [Kurskod]
 ```

-to find the calendar ID for a specific course.
-Eg:
+Eg for the coursecode 2FE096, one schema (2366) has been found.
 ```console
 oscar@computer:~/UmuSchemaExport$ ./tools/findUSBESchemaID.sh 2FE096
 2366